gaehlerm/SoftwareEngineering/README.md

 I cannot deny, OO programming makes some things easier and having an apple class is a good start.
 But it doesn’t explain all the logic to you.
 You have to figure it out yourself.
 You have to try and explain what the apple really does.
 Maybe even write it down.
 Talk to other people, experts.
 It takes time to build up that knowledge what is important and how everything is connected.
 This is a fundamental requirement for writing good code with little complexity.

-#write more specifically about domain models, etc.?
+// write more specifically about domain models, etc.?

 As a next step, you have to get an idea how you can convert all this knowledge into code.
 Take all the objects involved and connect them in different ways.
 Change the order of statements and how data is passed between the objects.
 When done correctly, you’ll end up with code that resembles very much the explanation of the experts in the domain.
 The objects have the same properties, the functions do the same things and you use the same names.
 Your code feels like a 1 to 1 mapping of the real problem.
 Eric Evans called this a domain model [Domain-driven design book].
 Handle it with care.
 The domain model is very precious and you can easily destroy it by adding code that doesn’t fit into the model.

 Having a domain model is a great asset.
 It forces you to understand the problem really well and write the core of your code first.
 At the same time, it prevents you from getting lost in low level details at the beginning of the development.

-#this section here seems odd…
+// this section here seems odd...

+// add the conversation from here? https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_50

 In many cases the complexity of a task is extremely hard to estimate.
 Some developers have an idea what to do, others don’t.
 But nobody really knows and everyone is a little bit scared of that task.
 And nobody knows how to break the complete problem down into smaller pieces.
 Yes, the conditions for this case were deliberately chosen to be rough.
 Such that you are forced to rethink everything you did so far.
 Probably everyone could have come up with a neat solution for solving the problem, but not with the existing code base.
 Instead you have to consider what you really need and what parts are already implemented in the code.
 This case is extremely common.
 Pretty much everything is already there in the code, but nobody saw it.
 For many tickets it is very clear where and how to write the code.
 But in the other cases you really have to take your problem and the code into pieces and consider if these things can be sorted differently.
 Sometimes you find a very simple solution. # rewrite this section, it doesn’t make sense. add example?